Setting up NTP on Windows

 You may need to allow programs through the Windows Firewall

 Like any programs which access the Internet, NTP may trigger your firewall software into asking you if it's OK for NTPD to access the Internet.
 Be sure to allow ntpd.exe both incoming and outgoing access (called "Act as a server" in Zone Alarm).
 There is also a support program (ntpq.exe) you can use to query how well NTP is working either on your own system or any system you have access to in you locally or on the Internet, and that may also need to be allowed through your firewall.
 How to add a program to the firewall for Windows-7.
 The programs will be found in C:\Tools\NTP\bin\ if you have been using the suggested paths.
+Allow ntpd.exe to accept incoming UDP requests through the firewall if you intend to set up a local NTP network.
 If you haven't disabled the hiding of file extensions the programs may show simply as "ntpd" and "ntpq".
 I do recommend that you allow Windows Explorer to show file extensions so that you will be less confused.

 Although it should not be necessary, you may want to review the Control Panel, Date and Time dialog, the check-box suggesting that Windows automatically synchronise with an Internet server.
 There is no need for this setting as NTP does a much better job, indeed - this box must be unchecked for NTP to work correctly.